jpeg729/pytorch_bits/README.md

 * GRU - the typical GRU adapted from the PyTorch source code for GRUCell.
 * MGU and variants - from [arxiv:Minimal Gated Unit for Recurrent Neural Networks](https://arxiv.org/abs/1603.09420) and simplified in [arxiv:Simplified Minimal Gated Unit Variations for Recurrent Neural Networks](http://arxiv.org/abs/1701.03452).
 I have only coded the original MGU and MGU2 variant because they say it is the best of the three.
 * RAN - the [arxiv:Recurrent Additive Network](http://arxiv.org/abs/1705.07393)
 * SRU - the Simple Recurrent Unit from [arxiv:Training RNNs as fast as CNNs](http://arxiv.org/abs/1709.02755v3).
 They provide a cuda optimised implementation.
-This is a simplistic implementation that vectorises the calculation of the gates.
-In my experience, vectorising the calculation of the gates can slow down the SRU if the `hidden_size` and `batch_size` are really small, for example `hidden_size` = 50 and `batch_size` = 10.
-I don't know why.
+This is a simplistic implementation that optionally vectorises the calculation of the gates.
+The test_sru_optimisation.py script tests the speed of the optimisation when running on the cpu.
+The difference is negligible.
 * CausalConv1d - a wrapper for Conv1d that permutes the input shape to that required by Conv1d, and adds the padding that ensures that each timestep sees no future inputs.
 * QRNN - an unoptimised implementation of [arxiv:Quasi-recurrent neural networks](http://arxiv.org/abs/1611.01576v2) The paper makes the QRNN seem rather complex, but when you write out the step equations you see that it is not very different from most other RNNs.
 * TRNN - a strongly typed simple RNN from [arxiv:Strongly-Typed Recurrent Neural Networks](https://arxiv.org/abs/1602.02218)